About the approvals processes

 Environmental Approvals Update

-The timeline above displays the WA EPA process, the Commonwealth process follows closely with similar milestones.
+The timeline above displays the WA EPA process.
+The Commonwealth process follows closely with similar milestones.

 If approved, the Gonneville Project would mine and process ore that would be transported to domestic or overseas customers for further refinement into end-use metals.
+The proposed Project includes:

 • Open pit and underground mining operations.